rlucente-se-jboss/ocp-on-nuc/README.md

 This leaves just over 100 GiB for the docker-vg volume group which will be created later.
 Make sure to set the root password and also create an unprivileged user (with sudo privileges).
+In my configuration, I also disabled the onboard WiFi interface.

 ## Enable Stable Networking
 I want to make this portable to any site for demonstrations with